-In order to further characterize the behaviour across the phase transition, we consider scrambling, i.e.~how local information spreads across the system, rather than spectral statistics as characterized by the spectral form factor.
-Level-spacing statistics characterizes quantum chaos through random matrix behaviour of energy levels.
-These measures are well defined for systems with a discrete energy spectrum, such as a single realization of the SYK model and the commuting SYK.
-However, we work with an auxiliary system describing ensemble-averaged observables of the physical SYK \cite{kitaevTalks,Sachdev:1992fk} and the commuting SYK \cite{Gao:2023gta} models in the strict $N\rightarrow\infty$ limit, where $N$ denotes the total number of degrees of freedom.
-Spectral measures of chaos are not well-defined for systems with a continuous energy spectrum,\footnote{In terms of standard AdS/CFT, we consider early-time chaotic measures (OTOCs and Krylov complexity) capturing $N\rightarrow\infty$ limit in the boundary theory, corresponding to the disk topology in the Euclidean path integral in the bulk dual.
-In contrast, to capture the ramp-plateau behavior of the spectral form factor predicted by random matrix theory, as well as the saturation value of Krylov complexity, at sufficiently late times, one needs to include {perturbative and non-perturbative effects of finite $N$} in the boundary theory, corresponding to wormhole and higher genus topologies in the bulk.} which is the case in our study.
-For this reason, we will quantify scrambling through appropriate diagnostics, such as Krylov complexity and OTOCs.
-This leads us to address the question
+On the other hand, level-spacing statistics characterize quantum chaos through random-matrix behavior of energy levels, as reflected in the spectral form factor.
+Such statistics are well-defined for systems with discrete energy spectra, such as a single realization of the SYK model or the commuting SYK model at finite $N$, i.e., a finite number of Majorana fermions.
+However, we work with an auxiliary system describing ensemble-averaged observables of the SYK \cite{kitaevTalks,Sachdev:1992fk} and commuting SYK \cite{Gao:2023gta} models in the double-scaling limit with $N \to \infty$.
+In this limit, the energy spectrum becomes continuous, and spectral measures of chaos are not well-defined\footnote{In the context of AdS/CFT, early-time chaotic observables (such as OTOCs and Krylov complexity) capture the $N \to \infty$ limit of the boundary theory, corresponding to disk topology in the bulk Euclidean path integral.
+In contrast, late-time features such as the ramp and plateau in the spectral form factor, as well as the saturation of Krylov complexity, require perturbative and non-perturbative finite-$N$ effects, corresponding to wormholes and higher-genus contributions in the bulk.}.

-\begin{quote} \emph{Do the quasi-integrable and chaotic phases that are separated by the first order phase transition show different signatures of scrambling?} \end{quote}